 We want to write a function that takes a non-empty array of distinct integers and an integer representing a target sum.
 If any two numbers in the input array sum up to the target sum, the function should return them in an array, in any order.
 If no two numbers sum up to the target sum, the process should return an empty array.

 My first approach would be to go through the array of integers in a brute force manner.

 Suppose we have an array of numbers

 Conceptually in this approach, we try to achieve a reducing set of combinations for two numbers and do some calculation with it.
-If we can align this approach as a solution to our challenge statement, we could assemble the brute force algorithm we talked about.
-Roughly it should be like the following: -
+If we can align this approach as a solution to our challenge statement, we can write a brute force algorithm like the following: -

 - An outer loop which goes through each of element until

 - An inner loop which goes through

 Program Input — Say we have an array

 [ -1, 5, -4, 8, 7, 1, 3, 11 ]and a target sum

 14. Now let's transform above steps into a pseudocode.